-In todays interconnected and globalized world, almost every electronic product and application is at risk to some kind of loss due to theft of information.
+In today's interconnected and globalized world, almost every electronic product and application is at risk to some kind of loss due to theft of information.
 The impact of this loss can take one or more of the following forms:

-NXP products use a combination of hardware and trusted firmware which OEMs use as a root of trust to create trusted systems.
+Our products use a combination of hardware and trusted firmware which OEMs use as a root of trust to create trusted systems.
 Trusted systems do what their stakeholders (OEMs, Service Providers, and Users) expect them to do and help prevent attacks such as:

 Features for trusted systems include:

 All embedded systems should implement trusted computing to provide a basic level of data and services security and integrity for their stakeholders.
-Intermediate and advanced trust architecture features are available to increase the complexity for the attacker and support application and market specific needs.
+Intermediate and advanced trust architecture features are available to increase the complexity of the attacker and support application and market specific needs.

-Systems will often look for patterns within network data to identify protocols or users so that appropriate security or QoS policies can be applied, or to identify attempted security breaches and attacks.
-For this purpose we use our own Pattern Matching Engine (PME), a type of regex hardware acceleration engine which scans data for patterns based on Regular Expression rules.
+Systems will often look for patterns within network data to identify protocols or users so that appropriate security or QoS policies can be applied or to identify attempted security breaches and attacks.
+For this purpose, we use our own Pattern Matching Engine (PME), a type of regex hardware acceleration engine which scans data for patterns based on Regular Expression rules.

 Cryptography is the science of encoding and decoding (enciphering/deciphering) data so that attackers cannot decode or undetectably modify the data.
 Cryptographic algorithms can be symmetric – both parties use a shared secret key to encode and decode data, or asymmetric – different, but mathematically related public and private keys are used to encode and decode.